 With a traditional hour, minute and seconds display via hands; a 24-hour hand; and a bidirectional rotatable bezel with a 24-hour graduated Cerachrom insert, it is possible to read the time in two time zones at once: either the local time and a reference time, or the local time and another time zone as desired.
 The date, shown at 3 o’clock, is synchronized with the local time display.

-In 2018, Rolex is extending its GMT-Master II range with three new versions equipped with the calibre 3285.
+In 2018, Rolex extended its GMT-Master II range with three new versions equipped with the calibre 3285.
 This new self-winding mechanical movement offers fundamental gains in terms of precision, power reserve, resistance to shocks and magnetic fields, convenience and reliability.

 Since 2005, Rolex has played a pioneering role in the development of special ceramics for monobloc bezels and bezel inserts.
 These new materials are exceptionally resistant to scratches and corrosion, and offer particularly intense colours that are unaffected by ultraviolet rays.
 Rolex made full use of its expertise in developing the high-technology production methods that allow it to manufacture its ceramic components independently in-house.